Temora, New South Wales: Rail

 Temora railway station is on the Lake Cargelligo railway line.
 It opened in 1893.
 The station had a traditional role as a transfer point for passenger services to Hillston, Lake Cargelligo, Rankin Springs, Burcher and Naradhan, most of which were withdrawn in the late 1970s.
 The station is not presently served by passenger services however remains an important signalling facility, is used as a stop by the Lachlan Valley Railway and is currently being restored by Temora Shire Council for use a tourist and youth facility.

 The Lake Cargelligo railway line branches from the Main South line at Cootamundra and travels in a north-westerly direction to the small town of Lake Cargelligo.
 The line is used primarily for grain haulage, although passenger service was provided until 1983.

 The Temora–Roto railway line is a partly closed railway line which branches from the Lake Cargelligo line at the town of Temora and travels west through the northern part of the Riverina to the towns of Griffith and Hillston.
 A connection to the Broken Hill line created a cross-country route, although this was never utilised to its full potential, and the line beyond Hillston was built to low grade 'pioneer' standards.

 Air

 Temora Airport can handle aircraft from light single-engine planes to narrow-body airliners such as the Boeing 737.
 Currently no regularly scheduled passenger flights serve the airport.
 As well as the aviation museum the airport also includes a housing estate where people have built houses with an aircraft hangar in their back yard.

 Public transport and cycling

 NSW TrainLink trains operate from Sydney and Melbourne to Cootamundra train station where they are met by a connecting bus service to transport passengers to Temora.
 The train to Melbourne includes a stop at Wagga which provides further links to Adelaide.

-Temora has an off road bicycle track from the township to Lake Centenary.
+Temora has an off-road bicycle track from the township to Lake Centenary.
 Temora also has a modest number of on-road bicycle tracks.

 Sport

-Sport has long been a significant part of life in Temora as can seen by the success Temora has had in various sporting arenas.
+Sport has long been a significant part of life in Temora as can be seen by the success Temora has had in various sporting arenas.
+The biggest and most popular sport in the town is rugby league, in which the town formerly competed for the prestigious Maher Cup.